0x1eef/xchan.rb/README.md

 **Track bytes in, bytes out**

-The following example shows how the number of bytes read from and written to a channel can be tracked using the `#bytes_written` and `#bytes_read` methods:
+The following example demonstrates how the number of bytes read from and written to a channel can be tracked using the `#bytes_written` and `#bytes_read` methods:

 ```ruby